ditrit/leto-modelizer-ai-proxy/README.md

 Then you just need to add it in the `configuration.json` file, in the `ai-models` section.

-## How to launch the API using uvicorn
+## How to launch the API using hypercorn

 First install pipenv and create a virtual environment with the needed packages:

 * pipenv

     On modern Linux distributions, you can install pipenv using the following command:

         * ``` sudo apt install pipenv ```

         * ``` sudo apt install pipx && pipx install pipenv && pipx ensurepath ```

     **NOTE**: After PEP668, all python packages should be installed in a virtual environment (recommanded to use pipx) or using the debian package manager.

     Create virtual environment and install dependencies from your repo: ``` pipenv install ```